 Around 1984 Rascal's Comedy Club opened in West Orange, NJ and the owner Mark Magnusson asked Paul if he would like to do his own one-man show there every Thursday night due to the prompting of regulars Bob Bucella & Ric Roe.
 Paul agreed and he appeared there every Thursday for seven months.
 They didn't have electronic pianos on the market then and so Paul used the old upright spinet piano on Rascals' stage.
 The piano had to be set on ashtrays for the pedals to work and was so out of tune all the time that Paul began doing more and more comedy to compensate for the sound.
 Now his show had become comedy with music mixed in.
 A complete turnaround in Paul's show and yet still another turning point.
 Club owners from other comedy clubs and agents began asking Paul to headline other clubs and Paul became a major act in comedy clubs throughout the country.
 Rascal's opened another comedy club on the Jersey Shore in Ocean Township, NJ and it became Paul's favorite club in the whole country, due to the setup.
 Paul has said that it is the very best setup of any club he has ever worked and that says a lot looking at his credentials.
 The club holds 250 people and no one has a bad seat and is very close to the stage, which is perfect for a crowd worker like Paul.

 Paul is an act that you'll never forget if you have seen live and one that you'll absolutely love for years to come.
-He is currently working on getting more into acting again and recently finished a CD of his own serious music.
-The CD is titled 'Better Late Than Never' and is currently working on a second one called 'Back Again'.
+He has one CD out of his serious music titled 'Better Late Than Never' and is currently working on a second one called 'Back Again'.
 He is definitely one busy man and doesn't show any signs of slowing down.

 Thanks for showing interest in Paul.
 He really does appreciate his fans and friends very much and puts his whole heart and soul into making them happy.
 It is, after all, what he lives for!!